 BI Migration for Healthcare is becoming increasingly important as health systems modernize.
 Hospitals and clinics are adopting electronic health records, expanding telemedicine, connecting medical devices, and using more advanced diagnostic systems than ever before.
 But with this evolution comes an explosion of data.
 In fact, global healthcare data is expected to grow at over 36% CAGR through 2025, according to IDC .

 Key Learnings Cloud-native platforms like Fabric, Databricks, and Snowflake offer the scalability, compliance, and real-time processing legacy BI tools cannot provide.
-A strong migration strategy must prioritise HIPAA/HITECH security, PHI protection, semantic consistency, and robust governance.
+A strong migration strategy must prioritize HIPAA/HITECH security, PHI protection, semantic consistency, and robust governance.
 High-value dashboards such as patient flow, infection control, and readmission analytics deliver quick wins and support clinical operations.
 Future BI will integrate AI, LLM copilots, real-time hospital analytics, and multi-cloud architectures to enable proactive, data-driven healthcare .
 Why Healthcare Enterprises Need BI Migration Healthcare organizations are generating more data than ever before, and this rapid growth is one of the primary reasons BI migrations has become essential.
 EHR and EMR systems now produce large volumes of clinical, operational, and administrative data every second.
 As a result, modern platforms are required to process, analyze, and visualize this information quickly and accurately.

 Additionally, the demand for predictive analytics is rising fast.
 Hospitals and health systems must forecast readmission risk, identify chronic disease patterns, and anticipate resource needs.
 However, traditional BI tools such as Cognos, SSRS, SAP BO, and Qlik often struggle because they are not cloud-native and cannot scale to meet these advanced requirements.